aljazfrancic/myo-readings-dataset/README.md

 ## Project structure ##
 The readings are located in the _readings folder which contains one folder per recording session.
 Each session folder contains multiple files, one per each wrist gesture.
 These are named &lt;label&gt;.txt (e. g.
-1.txt for flexion, see Gesture labels below; each recording session folder should contain at least eight files).
+1.txt for flexion, see Gesture labels below).
+Each recording session folder should contain at least eight files.
 The file itself it composed of multiple lines:

     ...